Loving You (Matt Cardle and Melanie C song)

 "Loving You" is a song by English singers Matt Cardle and Melanie C. It was written by Cardle, Jez Ashurst, Will Talbot, Jamie Scott and Melanie C, and was produced by Cardle, Scott and Toby Smith.
 It features Cardle on drums and acoustic guitar.
 The single was released on 18 August 2013 in the United Kingdom as a digital download as the lead single from his third studio album Porcelain (2013).
 It has also been released in many countries worldwide, making it the first of his singles to be released outside the United Kingdom and Ireland.
-Despite only BBC Radio 2 playlisiting the song, which meant a lack of airplay on radio overall, it performed well in the charts.
+Despite only BBC Radio 2 playlisting the song, which meant a lack of airplay on radio overall, it performed well in the charts.

-It reached number 14 on the UK Singles Chart, making it Cardle's third and Melanie C's eleventh (as a solo artist) UK Top 40 single.
+It reached number 14 on the UK Singles Chart, making it Cardle's third and Melanie C's twelfth (as a solo artist) UK Top 40 single.
 It also reached number 42 on the Irish Singles Chart and number 11 in Scotland.